 application for data and samples

-Researchers wanting to submit an application for data and/or samples from the Lifelines biobank must follow the five steps explained below.
+Researchers wanting to submit an application for data and/or samples from the Lifelines biobank must follow the five steps explained (click on the image to enlarge).
 The forms and documents required for each step are also described.

 would you like to know more first?